60+ Family-Friendly Things to Do in Northwest Arkansas

 Jasper

-40. Hilary Jones Wildlife Museum and Elk Information Center contains exhibits, videos, brochures, river maps, gift shop and loaner fishing poles and tackle.
+40. Hilary Jones Wildlife Museum and Elk Information Center features educational exhibits, videos, brochures, river maps, a gift shop and loaner fishing poles and tackle near the heart of Arkansas elk country.

-41. Horseshoe Canyon Ranch is a full-service guest ranch offering all-inclusive family vacations with activities such as horseback riding, rock climbing, and a 2,300-foot 50 mph zip line.
+41. Horseshoe Canyon Ranch is a full-service guest ranch with a restaurant and cabins offering activities such as mountain biking, rock climbing, and a 2,300-foot 50 mph zip line.

 Mountainburg

-42. Lake Fort Smith State Park has campsites, cabins, picnic sites, swimming pool, trails, visitor center, and a marina with boat rentals.
+42. Lake Fort Smith State Park combines wooded serenity with modern amenities, including cabins, trails, a marina with boat rentals, campsites and a visitor center.

 Paris

-Mount Magazine State Park43.
-Mount Magazine State Park is located on the state’s highest peak at 2,753 feet and provides camping, rappelling, hang gliding, hiking trails, visitor center, cabins, 60-room lodge, restaurant, indoor swimming pool, exercise room and gift shop.
+43. Mount Magazine State Park, located on the state’s highest peak at 2,753 feet, provides camping, rappelling, hang gliding launch sites, hiking trails, a visitor center, cabins, a 60-room lodge, a restaurant, an indoor swimming pool, an exercise room and a gift shop.

 Pea Ridge